yaacov/media-thumb-store/README.md

     keyGenerator {function({String})}
         Key generator is a function that generates a unique key for the object path field {String}.
-        Default is md5.of the path field.
+        Default is md5 of the objects path field.

     thumbDir {String}
         Path to the thumbnail directory